Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 ```

 <a name="frame_component_monitoring"></a>
-## Managing Frame-component
+## Managing Frame Component

-To add and manage frame-components, you must add a frame-component and register the frame-component callbacks.
+To add and manage frame components, you must add a frame component and register the frame component callbacks.

-1. Declare a frame-component in the manifest file:
+1. Declare a frame component in the manifest file:
     ```
     <component-based-application appid="org.tizen.base-component" exec="@BINDIR@/base-component" nodisplay="false" multiple="false" type="capp">
         <label>Base-component application</label>